UzairKamalYZ/my-property-agent/README.md

 *   **Conversation Memory:** The agent remembers the context of your conversation, allowing for follow-up questions.
 *   **Streaming Responses:** Get responses from the agent as they are generated, providing a more interactive experience.
 *   **Configurable:** The agent's model and memory settings can be easily configured through a `.env` file.
+*   **Web Scraping:** The agent can scrape content from a list of URLs to provide more context for its answers.
+*   **RESTful API:** The agent can be exposed as a RESTful service.

 ## Getting Started